-Can a company make business donations to charity and are such donations tax-deductible?
-If your business can do this, it will be good for the cause that you support and it is also good to help others who are less fortunate.
+Can a company make charitable business donations, and are such contributions tax-deductible?
+If your business can do this, it will be good for the cause that you support, and it is also good to help others who are less fortunate.

 Can a company donate to charity?

-First of all, when you consider making a donation to charity, you may feel delighted when you can contribute to a good cause.
-You can donate to your chosen charity or charities that you care about and do a good deed to help those who are in most need.
+First, when you consider donating to charity, you may feel delighted when you can contribute to a good cause.
+You can donate to your chosen charity or charities you care about and do a good deed to help those in most need.

-Small business donations to charity can make a significant change to peoples’ lives who are less blessed than ourselves.
-The good news is, if you have your own company, you can make limited company charity donations and when you do, the company will receive tax relief
+Small business donations to charity can significantly change people’s lives who are less blessed than ourselves.
+The good news is that if you have your own company, you can make limited company charity donations, and when you do, the company will receive tax relief.

-Importantly, there are certain conditions that you will need to meet before you can make a donation through your limited company.
-Therefore, it will be important that you make sure that you adhere to these.
+Notably, there are certain conditions that you will need to meet before you can donate through your limited company.
+Therefore, it will be vital that you make sure that you adhere to these.

 Business donations to charity -claiming for these

 What do we need to consider when we look at can a company donate money to charity?
-Please note, when your company donates, you will need to retain the documents that support this.
-The donation also needs be to a UK registered charity.
+Please note that when your company donates, you must retain the documents supporting this.
+The donation also needs to be to a UK-registered charity.
 If it is, you can claim this as a business expense in your company’s accounts.

-Although you may be able to claim for limited company charity donations the rules around which we explain below, two other expenses that are often missed by contractors are Trivial Benefits and the Annual Event (Christmas Party).
+Although you may be able to claim for limited company charity donations under the rules we explain below; contractors often miss two other expenses:

 Methods of donating